techwithshubh/techwithshubh-blogs/_posts/genai_visa_cover_letter.md

 - You should have Python 3 installed
 - You should be familiar with Python and [RAG framework](https://aws.amazon.com/what-is/retrieval-augmented-generation/)
+- You should have OpenAI API key.
+Get your free API Key from [here](https://platform.openai.com/api-keys)
 - You have a code editor installed (preferably VS Code)

 ### Goals